Jirajin/Shikkhok_AI/README.md

 Shikkhok (Bengali for "education") is an AI agent designed to revolutionize education by personalizing the learning experience for each student.

+## Currently unavailable due to personal reasons - next version will be available in a month.

 **Empowering Individual Growth:**

 Shikkhok leverages AI to analyze student data, including learning styles, strengths, weaknesses, and progress.
 Based on this analysis, Shikkhok tailors the educational journey for each student in the following ways: